timkuijsten/node-chroot/README.md

       }
     });

-Note: in order to change user the process must be started as a super-user.
+Note: in order to change user the process must be started as the super user.

 ## Installation